emontzkajnl/livability/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 = Can i get sample files for testing the CSV Importer plugin? = Yes!
 Download free sample CSV and XML files specifically designed for testing the import functionality with the Ultimate CSV Importer plugin: [Link to Sample CSV and XML Files](https://www.smackcoders.com/blog/wordpress-ultimate-csv-importer-csv-sample-files-and-updates.html?utmsource=web&utmcampaign=readme&utmmedium=wporg)

-= How to validate a CSV file for WordPress import? = Your CSV file must be error-free to ensure a successful import.
-Use a free tool like **CSV Lint** to identify and correct issues such as missing or misplaced characters before proceeding.

 = Does it support image import from URLs and media SEO? =